codemix/yii2-dockerized/README.md

 Now you could upload that image to your container registry.

+## 2.3 Cleanup and Initial Commit

+At this point you may want to modify our application template, add some default configuration and remove those parts that you don't need.
+Afterwards you are ready for the initial commit to your project repository.

 # 3 Local Development

-During development we will map the local app directory into the app container so that we always run the code that we currently work on.
-This container will use the actual app image which gets built from the `./Dockerfile` in the main app directory.
+During development we map the local app directory into the app container so that we always run the code that we currently work on.
+The app container will use the base image we built before.

 As local environments may differ (e.g. use different docker network settings) we usually keep `docker-compose.yml` out of version control.
 Instead we provide